-· Completing student evaluation questionnaires for each module of the programme

-• Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees,

-Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf.

-• Serving as a student representative on Faculty Scrutiny Groups for programme validation

-• Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group
+- Completing student evaluation questionnaires for each module of the programme. - Acting as a student representative on various committees, e.g. Staff/Student Liaison Committees, School Programmes Committee OR providing comments to your student representative to feedback on your behalf.
+Serving as a student representative on Faculty Scrutiny Groups for programme validation. - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group.

-The ways in which the quality of your programme is checked, both inside and outside the University, are:

-- · Annual module and programme reports which are monitored by the Faculty - · Programme validation, normally every five years. - · External examiners, who produce an annual report - Regular inspections and accreditation by the Institute of Physics

-• A national Research Excellence Framework (our research activity contributes directly to the quality of your learning experience)

-• Higher Education Review by the Quality Assurance Agency